 The AIP is intended to incentivize short-term performance consistent with Company strategy and the achievement of key financial metrics.
-Payments under the AIP to a participant are based on a formula that takes into account both the level of achievement of Company performance goals for the year and the level of achievement of individual performance objectives.
-The AIP includes the following performance characteristics:
+Payments under the AIP to NEOsare based on a formula that takes into account both the level of achievement of Company performance goals for the year and the level of achievement of individual performance objectives.
+For 2022, each NEO's bonus determination under the AIP was determined based on the following formula: